 - Feeling burnt out, with the process of creating choreography feeling overwhelming, stressful, burdensome, or just not fun anymore.

 Why do choreographers experience choreography block?

 If you are feeling choreography block, you are not alone!
 It is a common experience for choreographers.
 You might especially feel choreography block if you work for a dance studio, creating multiple dances for recital and competition every season, or if you work on a commission basis, creating dances for a variety of companies, schools, or programs throughout the year.
 You may also be feeling choreographer’s block after dealing with the stress of the Covid-19 pandemic.
 With so little work or opportunities available for choreographers during the pandemic, it can feel as though you’ve lost some of your choreographic skills or passion for choreography.

-The ideas in this blog post are designed to help choreographers of most dance genres, working in any dance environment, overcome choreographer’s block and reignite their creativity.
+In this blog post, I will share seven strategies to help choreographers overcome choreography block.
+These strategies include embracing creative rest, starting a reflective practice, challenging your choreography skills, developing a choreography plan, practicing movement manipulation, collaborating with others, and reviewing and refining the choreography you’ve already created.
+These strategies can be used by choreographers of most dance genres, working in any dance environment, overcome choreographer’s block and reignite their creativity.
 These ideas are based on my experience as a dancer, dance educator, and choreographer working in ballet, modern, jazz, musical theatre, and jazz-derived forms including lyrical and contemporary for over 15 years.
 It is my hope that they will be applicable to a wide range of dance forms, although they come from the perspective of Western Concert Dance.
-If you are experiencing choreography block, I hope that you will find these ideas helpful!
+If you are experiencing choreography block, you will find the seven strategies below helpful!

 Have you experienced choreography block?
 What steps and strategies did you use to overcome it?
 Share in the comments – I love to learn from you!